 Mr. Loveland, a director of the Company, is a partner in the law firm of Porter, Wright, Morris & Arthur LLP, which provides legal services to the Company.
-During fiscal 2020, the Company paid aggregate fees of approximately \$483,000 to that firm.
-During fiscal 2019, the Company paid aggregate fees of approximately \$483,000 to that firm
+During fiscal 2023, the Company paid aggregate fees of approximately \$885,550 to that firm.
+During fiscal 2022, the Company paid aggregate fees of approximately \$745,893 to that firm

-Mr. Jordan, a director of the Company, is an executive officer of Designer Brands Inc., a footwear and accessories designer, producer and retailer.
+Mr. Jordan, a director of the Company, was formerly an executive officer of Designer Brands Inc., a footwear and accessories designer, producer and retailer, until his departure in December 2023.
 Designer Brands Inc., through its subsidiaries, makes purchases of footwear from the Company in its normal course of business.
-Mr. Jordan is not responsible for decisions regarding what footwear products are purchased.
-During fiscal 2020, Designer Brands Inc. made payments of approximately \$610,000 to the Company for purchases of footwear.
-During fiscal 2019, Designer Brands Inc. made payments of approximately \$420,000 to the Company for purchases of footwear.
+Mr. Jordan was not responsible for decisions regarding what footwear products are purchased.
+During fiscal 2023, Designer Brands Inc. made payments of approximately \$287,871 to the Company for purchases of footwear.
+During fiscal 2022, Designer Brands Inc. made payments of approximately \$54,716 to the Company for purchases of footwear.

-During 2020, the Company employed certain members of Mr. M. Brooks' immediate family.
-Jason Brooks, Mr. M. Brooks' son, currently serves as President and Chief Executive Officer, and as a director of the Company.
-Mr. J. Brooks' compensation is listed in our Summary Compensation Table on page 26.
-David Dixon, Mr. M. Brooks' nephew and Mr. J. Brooks' first cousin, both by marriage, serves as the Company's President, Manufacturing/Sourcing Operations.
-Mr. Dixon's compensation is listed in our Summary Compensation Table on page 26.
-Charles S. Brooks, Mr. M. Brooks' brother, served as a Key Account Manager for the Company, and Mark Pitts, Mr. M. Brooks son-in-law, also served as a Key Account Manager for the Company; and each earned base salaries, commission and bonuses of \$106,707 and \$194,900, respectively, in 2020.
-During 2020, the Company also employed Mr. J. Brooks' brother-in-law, David Bush, who served as a Manager, Territory - Rocky Outdoor for the Company and earned a base salary, commission and bonus of \$147,679 in 2020.
+During 2023, the Company employed certain members of Mr. Jason.
+Brooks' immediate family.
+Mr. M. Brooks retired and resigned from the Board of Directors effective December 31, 2023.
+Charles S. Brooks, Mr. Jason Brooks' uncle, served as a Key Account Manager for the Company, and Mark Pitts, Mr. M. Brooks brother-in-law, also served as a Key Account Manager for the Company; and each earned base salaries and commission of \$38,083 and \$198,900, respectively, in 2023.
+During 2023, the Company also employed Mr. J. Brooks' brother-in-law, David Bush, who served as a Manager, Territory - Rocky Outdoor for the Company and earned a base salary and commission of \$161,455 in 2023.